 Most general contractors understand how to pass insulation building codes.
 The difference between passing code and the situationally correct insulation, however, is like getting a car with 15 miles per gallon when 30mpg cars only cost a couple hundred dollars more.
 It very little time for that slightly higher initial cost to pay for itself.

 The Best Wall Insulation

 R14 or R21 Cellulose

-Walls with 2×4 framing will only fit R14 and 2×6 walls fit R21 (unless using closed cell spray foam).
+Walls with 2×4 framing will only fit R14, and 2×6 walls fit R21 (excluding closed cell spray foam, which can achieve R21 in a 2×4 wall).
 Blown in insulation has better coverage.
 Cellulose outperforms fiberglass and is less expensive when factoring in heating bills.

 Why Blown In Insulation